dbt-labs/corp/dbt_style_guide.md

 ## Testing

-- Every subdirectory should contain a `.yml` file, in which each model in the subdirectory is tested.
-For staging folders, the naming structure should be `src_sourcename.yml`.
-For other folders, the structure should be `foldername.yml` (example `core.yml`).
-- At a minimum, unique and not_null tests should be applied to the primary key of each model.
+- At a minimum, unique and not_null tests should be applied to the assumed primary key of each model.

 ## Naming and field conventions